 Example: In a class of 15 learners, one learner has a score of 27 from all 4 exercises in this learning section.
-This represents an outstanding performance standard at Grade A
+This represents an outstanding performance standard at Grade A.

-Grade Score Range Score out of full score of 31 Performance Standard Description A 85% - 100% e.g. 27 Outstanding able to complete all exercises accurately, provide logical reasoning to elaborate answers, analyse and interpret information accurately, identify major issues and suggest insightful actions
+Grade Score Range Score out of full Performance Description score of 31 Standard A 85% - 100% e.g. 27 Outstanding able to complete all exercises accurately, provide logical reasoning to elaborate answers, analyse and interpret information accurately, identify major issues and suggest insightful actions

-The following assessment rubric can be used as a reference guide on learners' achievement in the competency.
+The following assessment rubric can be used as a reference guide for evaluating learners' achievement in the competency.

-Grade Score Range Performance Standard Description А 85% - 100% Outstanding able to complete all exercises accurately, provide logical reasoning to elaborate answers, analyse and interpret information accurately, identify major issues and suggest insightful actions В 65% - 84% Good able to complete most exercises accurately, provide logical reasoning to elaborate answers, analyse and interpret most information accurately, identify most issues and suggest appropriate actions С 50% - 64% Satisfactory able to complete most exercises accurately with errors in some, provide logical reasoning to elaborate answers, analyse and interpret some information accurately, identify some issues and suggest some actions D below 50% Inadequate able to complete exercises accurately with errors in some, unable to provide logical reasoning to elaborate answers, have difficulty in analysing and interpreting some information, unable to identify issues and to suggest actions
+Grade Score Range Performance Standard Description A 85% - 100% Outstanding able to complete all exercises accurately, provide logical reasoning to elaborate answers, analyse and interpret information accurately, identify major issues and suggest insightful actions В 65% - 84% Good able to complete most exercises accurately, provide logical reasoning to elaborate answers, analyse and interpret most information accurately, identify most issues and suggest appropriate actions С 50% - 64% Satisfactory able to complete most exercises accurately with errors in some, provide logical reasoning to elaborate answers, analyse and interpret some information accurately, identify some issues and suggest some actions D below 50% Inadequate able to complete exercises accurately with errors in some, unable to provide logical reasoning to elaborate answers, have difficulty in analysing and interpreting some information, unable to identify issues and suggest actions

-Mapping of Intended Learning Outcomes to Classroom Activities with Assessment
+Mapping of Classroom Activities to Intended Learning Outcomes and Assessment Criteria

-Table 11: Mapping of Classroom Activities in this Section to
+Table 11: Mapping of Classroom Activities in this Section to Intended Learning Outcomes and Assessment Criteria of UoC 107078L4

-Performance Requirement / Intended Exercise 10 Exercise 11 Exercise 12 Exercise 13 Learning Outcome Critical Human Resource Functions Roles and Responsibilities of BCP Team BCP Training Session for Human Resource Documentation for Fire Drill Understand the importance of business continuity plan (BCP) in handling business disruption or emergency $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Understand key elements of a BCP $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Confirm potential issues, threats or risks that BCP needs to address $\checkmark$ $\checkmark$ √ Check the key job functions that are crucial to maintain the business operation running $\checkmark$ Complete a list of manpower and backups to fill the critical positions in an emergency situation $\checkmark$ Complete a list of hardware and identify the most effective ways to secure access in the event of disruption or emergency $\checkmark$ Provide adequate training and support to the BCP designated committee / members $\checkmark$ $\checkmark$ $\checkmark$ Communicate the roles and responsibilities in BCP with relevant employees and make BCP accessible to all employees $\checkmark$ $\checkmark$ Contact relevant departments to nominate representatives to join the BCP designated committee $\checkmark$ Maintain updated record of all HR service providers, and provide necessary HR information and regular updates to the BCP designated committee / members in a timely manner $\checkmark$ $\checkmark$ Regularly communicate with all employees of the BCP especially on emergency evacuation procedures $\checkmark$ $\checkmark$ √ Integ rated Outcome Req uirements of this U oC Establishment of centralised information and resources for effective coordination (e.g. compilation of manpower list and resource list) in the event of business disruption or emergency √ ~ Execution of two-way communication with the BCP designated committee / members for the implementation of BCP for maintaining smooth HR related operation (e.g. training) $\checkmark$
+Performance Requirement / Intended Exercise 10 Exercise 11 Exercise 12 Exercise 13 Learning Outcome Critical Human Resource Functions Roles and Responsibilities of Business Continuity Team BCP Training Session for Human Resource Documentation for Fire Drill Trainer's Input Understand the importance of business continuity plan (BCP) in handling business disruption or emergency √ √ √ √ Understand key elements of a BCP ✓ ✓ ✓ ✓ Confirm potential issues, threats or risks that BCP needs to address ✓ ✓ ✓ Check the key job functions that are crucial to maintain the business operation running √ Complete a list of manpower and backups to fill the critical positions in an emergency situation √ Complete a list of hardware and identify the most effective ways to secure their access in the event of disruption or emergency ✓ Provide adequate training and support to the BCP designated committee / members ✓ ✓ √ Communicate the roles and responsibilities in BCP with relevant employees and make BCP accessible to all employees √ √ Contact relevant departments to nominate representatives to join the BCP designated committee ✓ Maintain updated record of all HR service providers, and provide necessary HR information and regular updates to the BCP designated committee / members in a timely manner √ √ Regularly communicate with all employees of the BCP especially on emergency evacuation procedures ✓ ✓ ✓ Integrate ed Outcome Req uirements of this UoC Establishment of centralised information and resources for effective coordination (e.g. compilation of manpower list and resource list) in the event of business disruption or emergency √ √ Execution of two-way communication with the BCP designated committee / members for the implementation of BCP for maintaining smooth HR related operation (e.g. training) √ Activity Weighting in Total Assessment Score Percentage weighting (Total 100%) 19% 19% 19% 26.5& 16.5%